Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 \subsubsection{Thermodynamical properties of coronal plasma}

 Measuring the temperature and density remains a main task and challenge in observations of the solar corona.
-Plasma properties can by be deduced from, for example, the spectral line ratio or DEM analysis of EUV images of different temperature responses, but both methods suffer from overlapping in the line-of-sight due to the optically thin nature of the coronal plasma.
-A realistic radiative MHD model that can (to some extent) resemble EUV observations of a real active region will not substitute the detection method above but could help to investigate the plasma properties in the 3D coronal volume.
+Plasma properties can by be deduced from, for example, the spectral line ratio or DEM analysis of EUV images of different temperature responses, but both methods suffer from overlapping structures along the line-of-sight due to the optically thin nature of the coronal plasma.
+On the other hand, if a realistic radiative MHD model can quantitatively reproduce EUV observations of a real active region, such a model may serve as an alternative or complement to the inversion method and can help to investigate the plasma properties/dynamics in the 3D coronal volume, which is even beyond the capability of spectroscopic observations.

-The plasma density and temperature cubes of radiative MHD models in a 4200\,s period (between $1.5\times10^5$ and $2.5\times10^{5}$ iterations that are well beyond the initial relaxation) are averaged in time and in the horizontal dimension.
-The mean density and temperature profiles of 4 run cases are plotted in \figref{fig:rhot_z}.
+The plasma density and temperature cubes of the radiative MHD models in a 4200\,s period (between $1.5\times10^5$ and $2.5\times10^{5}$ iterations that are well beyond the initial relaxation) are averaged in time and in the horizontal dimension.
+The mean density and temperature profiles of the 4 run cases are plotted in \figref{fig:rhot_z}.
 The mean atmosphere is composed of a cool and dense lower atmosphere, a transition region, where the temperature/density steeply increases/decreases, and an extensive hot and tenuous corona.
 This structure is consistent with previous radiative MHD models of an active region corona and is a robust result of the energy balance between the optically thin radiative cooling, thermal conduction, and coronal heating.